 Government Workforce Management | Budgetary Constraints

-In 2010, I replaced the Bureau Chief of Administration within a department reorganizational change in the delegation of leadership and authority.
+2010 - I replaced the Bureau Chief of Administration during a departmental reorganization that redefined leadership and authority.
 As the Commanding Officer of the Office of Administration, I oversaw the Health Management Division, the Toxicology Unit, and the Overtime Tracking Unit for the entire agency.
-In this capacity, I reported directly to the Chief of the Department.
-With much latitude, I exercised independent judgment, undertook action, and made decisions to ensure effective oversight of the department's 8,321 uniform workforce across all facilities and divisions.
-This responsibility encompassed overseeing ten Rikers Island jails, four borough jails, sixteen court detention facilities, and three hospital prison wards.
+Reporting directly to the Chief of the Department, I exercised significant latitude in independent judgment, actions, and decisions to ensure effective oversight of the department’s 8,321 uniform workforce across all facilities and divisions.
+These responsibilities included overseeing ten Rikers Island jails, four borough jails, sixteen court detention facilities, and three hospital prison wards.

-In 2008, I replaced the Assistant Division Chiefs for Divisions I and II within a department reorganizational change in the delegation of leadership and authority.
-As the Commanding Officer of Facility Operations, I oversaw government administration & programs for the entire agency.
-Following this reorganization, I reported directly to the Bureau Chief of Facility Operations and, with considerable latitude, exercised independent judgment, action, and decisions as a liaison for the New York Department of Correction with the State Commission of Correction and the Board of Corrections as partners in governance overseeing the operationalization, management, and compliance of a workforce delivering essential program services at Rikers Island and all borough facilities.
-These duties also included coordinating the departments’ divisional maintenance task force to facilitate emergency repairs to improve program services and support operations.
-Furthermore, I oversaw the administration and management of departmental facility-based training and violence reduction programs.
-Additionally, I served as the final authority on command discipline and chronic sick designation dispositions and sanctions deemed appropriate for the department's uniform workforce.
+2008 - I replaced the Assistant Division Chiefs for Divisions I and II during another departmental reorganization.
+As the Commanding Officer of Facility Operations, I oversaw government administration and programs for the entire agency.
+Reporting directly to the Bureau Chief of Facility Operations, I exercised considerable latitude in independent judgment, actions, and decisions.
+I also served as a liaison for the New York City Department of Correction with the State Commission of Correction and the Board of Corrections, partnering in governance to oversee the operationalization, management, and compliance of a workforce delivering essential program services at Rikers Island and all borough facilities.
+My duties also included coordinating the department’s divisional maintenance task force to facilitate emergency repairs, improving program services, and supporting operations.
+Furthermore, I managed the administration of departmental facility-based training and violence reduction programs.
+I also served as the final reviewing authority on command discipline and chronic sick designation dispositions, where sanctions were deemed appropriate or dismissed for the department’s uniform workforce.

-It's crucial to highlight that these cost reductions were particularly significant within the context of the temporal period [Summer Picks], the preferred vacation choice for each fiscal year.
+It’s crucial to highlight that these cost reductions were particularly significant during the temporal period known as "Summer Picks," the preferred vacation choice for each fiscal year.
 This period typically necessitates increased overtime costs to address staffing shortfalls.
-Despite these challenges, we reduced operationalization costs, showcasing effective management and cost-saving strategies.
+Despite these challenges, we reduced operationalization costs, demonstrating effective management and cost-saving strategies.

 Deputy Warden of Administration | George R. Vierno Center

 As Deputy Warden of Administration for the George R. Vierno Center, I reported directly to the Warden.
-With much latitude, I exercised independent judgment, action, and decisions to oversee the command's administration, security, and program operations, ensuring each area was well administered effectively and efficiently.
-In the Warden's absence, I assumed all duties of the Warden.
-While assigned to the George R. Vierno Center, I reduced costs by 62,985 hours from July 2007 to June 2008 compared to the previous fiscal year.
-This achievement is a testament to my commitment to efficient financial management.
+With significant latitude, I exercised independent judgment, actions, and decisions to oversee the command’s administration, security, and program operations, ensuring each area was administered effectively and efficiently.
+In the Warden’s absence, I assumed all duties of the Warden.
+While assigned to the George R. Vierno Center, I reduced costs by 62,985 hours from July 2007 to June 2008 compared to the previous fiscal year—a testament to my commitment to efficient financial management.
+This achievement was accomplished by successfully configuring the entire command workforce structure with steady staff on budgeted posts, including mandatory backfill relief coverage for each housing area within the command.
+This task, involving over 600 service members, was executed within 90 days with precision and purpose to ensure smooth facility operations.
+Workforce tour conversions included measuring the fluidity of staffing gaps and the instantaneous rate of change within the structuring of platoon group backfills.
+Another key accomplishment was operationalizing 100% of the command’s uniform staff, specifically correction officers, on steady tours of duty.
+This standard of practice effectively managed the fluidity of staffing assumptions and platoon groups’ tours of duty, showcasing robust workforce management.

 Executive Officer of the Bronx Detention Complex | Bronx Hall of Justice

-As Executive Officer of the Bronx Detention Complex, I exercised independent judgment, action, and decisions with much latitude in the security, administration, and operation of all court facilities within Bronx County and in the oversight and design of the newly constructed NYC DOC command within the construction of the Bronx Hall of Justice.
-Orchestration within the new Bronx Hall of Justice was a collaborative effort in developing the New York City Department of Correction command.
-This involved managing all logistical, staffing, security, and operational requirements & protocols as a cooperative with various outside agencies & authorities, including the Honorable Barry Salman, Bronx Supreme Court Administrative Judge, Office of Court Administration, Bronx Central Booking N.Y.P.D.
-Commanding Officer, City Hall Representatives from the Criminal Justice Bureau, and the New York State Dormitory Authority.
+As Executive Officer of the Bronx Detention Complex, I exercised independent judgment, actions, and decisions with considerable latitude in overseeing the security, administration, and operation of all court facilities within Bronx County, as well as the design and operationalization of the newly constructed NYC DOC command within the Bronx Hall of Justice.
+This orchestration was a collaborative effort involving logistical, staffing, security, and operational requirements and protocols, coordinated with various external agencies and authorities, including the Honorable Barry Salman (Bronx Supreme Court Administrative Judge), the Office of Court Administration, the Bronx Central Booking NYPD Commanding Officer, City Hall representatives from the Criminal Justice Bureau, and the New York State Dormitory Authority.

-Under my direct leadership and oversight during this period, overtime costs were reduced by 80%, totaling 9,749 hours for fiscal year 2006.
-This budgetary savings continued into the following fiscal year.
-Additionally, 100% of uniform staff in the rank of Correction Officer were operationalized on steady tours of duty.
-A standard of practice combined with targeted budgetary cost compression techniques that effectively managed the fluidity of staffing assumptions and platoon groups' tours of duty and rotation at a constant as resource availability changed due to staff turnover.
-An efficiency in workforce orchestration and operationalization that did not necessitate additional staffing resources as overtime demand receded for over two years.
-A historical review will reveal that mandatory budgeted hours of coverage were consistently met while staffing levels were being reduced.
-This led to a budgetary savings curve within a practical baseline level of function in workforce orchestration and performance across all key metrics in staffing levels and scheduling efficiency, including on-time court productions that were maintained at over 95%, demonstrating a commitment to efficiency, productivity, and public safety.
+Under my direct leadership and oversight, overtime costs were reduced by 80%, totaling 9,749 hours for fiscal year 2006, with savings continuing into the following fiscal year.
+Additionally, 100% of uniform staff in the rank of Correction Officer were operationalized on steady tours of duty—an efficiency achieved through targeted budgetary cost compression techniques that managed the fluidity of staffing assumptions and platoon groups’ tours of duty amid staff turnover.
+This workforce orchestration did not necessitate additional staffing resources, as overtime demand receded for over two years.
+A historical review would reveal that mandatory budgeted hours of coverage were consistently met.
+At the same time, staffing levels were reduced, creating a budgetary savings curve within a practical baseline level of function.
+Performance across key metrics—staffing levels, scheduling efficiency, and on-time court productions (maintained at over 95%)—demonstrated a commitment to efficiency, productivity, and public safety.

 Administrative Dashboard Database

-Creator of an Administrative Dashboard Database that integrated human resource management to provide efficacy within workforce orchestration.
-The system utilized advanced methodologies in calculus measuring workforce assumptions that combined machine learning, artificial intelligence, the backpropagation on empirical algorithms, exploring data convergence points, and iteration step-by-step with rigor to evolve, educate, and deliver upgrades of legacy data management systems in creating intelligent technology practices.
+I created an Administrative Dashboard Database that integrated human resource management to enhance workforce orchestration efficacy.
+The system utilized advanced calculus methodologies to measure workforce assumptions, combining machine learning, artificial intelligence, and backpropagation on empirical algorithms.
+It explored data convergence points and iterated step-by-step with rigor to evolve, educate, and upgrade legacy data management systems, creating intelligent technology practices.

 Administrative Operation Manual

-Creator of the first Administrative Operation Manual to service the New York City Department of Correction, incorporating discipline in practice and management of uniform personnel.
-Compressing Departmental practices, indexed within one document to improve organizational performance and effectiveness.
-The Manual also provided new procedures and methodologies in data system practices and governance, removing gaps in policy that were not refined as balanced operational engagement rules or complying with standards within contractual obligations.
-A document that serves as a benchmark for future leaders to recondition future administrative operations manuals within our ever-evolving government institutions.
+I authored the first Administrative Operation Manual for the New York City Department of Correction, incorporating discipline in practice and management of uniform personnel.
+This manual compressed departmental practices into one indexed document to improve organizational performance and effectiveness.
+It introduced new procedures and methodologies in data system practices and governance, closing policy gaps that lacked balanced operational engagement rules or compliance with contractual standards.
+This document serves as a benchmark for future leaders to recondition administrative operations manuals within evolving government institutions.

-In creating the Administrative Operations Manual, this writer designed and implemented departmental staffing tabletop exercises [chapter 3, section 26 ] to assess each correctional facility's physical plant and staffing metrics.
-This allowed each facility to evaluate operational efficiency with a Continuity of Operations Plan (C.O.O.P) to ensure essential functionality is maintained during regular activity and during anomalous events that may occur regularly or irregularly.
+In developing the Administrative Operations Manual, I designed and implemented departmental staffing tabletop exercises (Chapter 3, Section 26) to assess each correctional facility’s physical plant and staffing metrics.
+This allowed facilities to evaluate operational efficiency with a Continuity of Operations Plan (COOP) to maintain essential functionality during regular and anomalous events.
+The Tabletop System provided metrics to:

 Policy Reconstruction

-Savings were achieved by implementing rigor within several inefficient policies.
-One revision example was providing standards to correct harmful algorithmic bias by correcting miscalculations applied by the previous administration's policies as implemented within the COBA collective bargaining agreements regarding vacation smoothing for the rank of a correction officer.
-The revision resulted in thousands of hours in savings in workforce hours being recovered monthly with policy reconditioning that eliminated budgetary leakage with the extreme collision of call-outs and staffing shortfalls during the summer months.
-Policy changes that maintained the precision and purpose of vacation call-outs according to the approved contractual agreement with fiscal prudence and continuity in the governance and operationalization of a public safety workforce to fulfill essential services as constituted by law.
+Implementing rigor within inefficient policies achieved savings.
+For example, I revised standards to correct harmful algorithmic bias from prior administration policies within COBA collective bargaining agreements regarding vacation smoothing for correction officers.
+This revision recovered thousands of workforce hours monthly, eliminating budgetary leakage caused by excessive call-outs and staffing shortfalls during summer months.
+These policy changes maintained the precision and purpose of vacation call-outs per contractual agreements, ensuring fiscal prudence and continuity in the governance and operationalization of a public safety workforce to fulfill essential services as required by law.

 Refinement of Department Tables of Organization

-Developed new methodologies to extract and examine data from the department tables of organizations as a part of a Management Development for the Future program hosted by the National Institute for Corrections.
-The new methodologies created upgrades and improvements to the functionality of key legacy data management within the New York City Department of Correction.
+I developed new methodologies to extract and examine data from departmental tables of organization as part of the Management Development for the Future program hosted by the National Institute for Corrections.
+These methodologies upgraded and improved the functionality of key legacy data management systems within the New York City Department of Correction.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.